Jacqueline Kennedy Onassis: Portrayals

 Katie Holmes portrays Jacqueline Kennedy in the 2011 miniseries The Kennedys, set during the Kennedy presidency and its 2017 sequel The Kennedys: After Camelot, focusing on her life after 1968.
 Mary McNamara and Hank Stuever regarded Holmes's performance with neutrality in their reviews of The Kennedys while Hadley Freeman called her "bloodless" in the role.
 Holmes stated reprising the role was a "bigger challenge" for having to act through later periods of Kennedy's life.
-When asked of the concurrent Jackie film, Holmes said, "I think its really exciting.
-It's just is a testament to how amazing Jacqueline Kennedy Onassis was and how much she meant to our country."
+When asked of the concurrent Jackie film, Holmes said, "I think its [sic] really exciting.
+It's [sic] just is a testament to how amazing Jacqueline Kennedy Onassis was and how much she meant to our country."
 Holmes also stated both should be watched due to covering different periods of Jackie's life.
 In The Kennedys: After Camelot, Holmes's performance was viewed favorably by Daniel Feinberg and Allison Keane while Kristi Turnquist panned her.

 Minka Kelly portrays Jacqueline Kennedy in the 2013 film The Butler, giving the film's protagonist Cecil one of her husband's neckties after his assassination.
 Kelly said she was intimidated and scared taking on the role.
 Kelly admitted to having difficulty with perfecting Kennedy's voice, going "to sleep listening to her", and having discomfort with the wool clothing associated with the role.

 Ginnifer Goodwin portrays her in the 2013 television film Killing Kennedy.
 Goodwin used intimate photos to better portray Jacqueline Kennedy and was concerned "to do her justice and to play her as accurately as possible without ever doing an impression of her".
 Costar Rob Lowe said of seeing Goodwin in the pink Chanel suit, "It made it real.
 If I were under any illusions about what we were doing, seeing her in that iconic moment was, I would say, sobering."
 Tom Carson wrote that Goodwin's "trademark vulnerability humanizes Jackie considerably" while Bruce Miller called her a miscast and Robert Lloyd and Brian Lowry panned her performance.

 Kim Allen portrays Jacqueline Kennedy in the 2016 film LBJ.
 Ray Bennett noted in his review of the film that Allen was in a non-speaking role.

 Natalie Portman portrays Jacqueline Kennedy in the 2016 film Jackie, set during the JFK presidency and the immediate aftermath of the assassination.
 Portman admitted being intimidated taking the role and doing research in preparation for filming.
 Nigel M. Smith wrote that by portraying Kennedy, Portman was "taking on arguably the biggest challenge of her career".
 Manohla Dargis, David Edelstein, and Peter Bradshaw praised her performance.
 Portman was nominated for Best Actress by Academy Awards, AACTA Awards, AWFJ, AFCA, and BSFC, and won the category by the Online Film Critics Society.